ldaniels528/broadway-v1/README.md

 ## About Broadway

 As mentioned above, Broadway is a distributed actor-based processing server, and is optimized for high-speed data/file ingestion.
-Broadway is meant to be a complement to systems like Storm, not necessarily an alternative.
+As such, Broadway is meant to be a complement to systems like Storm, and not necessarily an alternative.

 Why the name Broadway?
 I chose the name Broadway (e.g. Broadway plays or musicals) because it's an actor-based system.
 As such you'll encounter terms such as director, narrative and producer once Broadway's documentation is complete.